 Elyria, OH

-The complete application file should include: a cover letter detailing area(s) of expertise, a professional statement addressing (see topic), an updated curriculum vitae (CV), unofficial college transcripts (undergraduate and graduate), an LCCC Employment Application, and the contact information of three professional references.
+The complete application file should include: a cover letter detailing area(s) of expertise, a professional statement addressing (see topic above), an updated curriculum vitae (CV), unofficial college transcripts (undergraduate and graduate), an LCCC Employment Application, and the contact information of three professional references.
 Incomplete files will not be considered.
 Official transcripts will be required upon employment.
 Candidate selected will be required to complete a background check prior to being hired.

 About LCCC: